19 Jan How to Jump-start Your Business: Top Tips from Serial Entrepreneurs

 Contributing from Jacksonville, Florida, William Jackson notes the need to ensure your team is as passionate as you are about the business goals and mission.

 On key performance indicators — start with the rate of conversion.

 A lot of businesses fail because they do not use the right metrics in measuring performance.
 Depending on what your business is, Romeo recommends, the key metrics you should use to measure your growth are the number of leads, the number of completed transactions, the rate of conversion, the average sales value, the sales margin over products sold, and the cost of goods sold or cost of customer acquisition.

 “Let’s state that business metrics should be compared to established goals or business objectives,” Anie says.
 “As a wise business owner, you must ensure that you have the right technology that helps you measure these key indices: sales revenue (include marketing cost, price changes and discounts that you have given) and repeat business (customer loyalty).”

-On a traditional level, it’s imperative that you create benchmarks by looking at what’s going on in the industry.
+You must create benchmarks by looking at what’s going on in the industry on a traditional level.
 Whether you’re a new or established business, you need to pay attention to your daily completed goals compared to the monthly and yearly goals.